jperradin/nexus/docs/api_reference.md

 ### ConcentrationAnalyzer

-Computes the concentration of clusters for each connectivity type, defined as the fraction of nodes participating in clusters.
-This metric quantifies the extent of network formation.
+Computes the node concentration for each connectivity type.
+The concentration is defined as the ratio of the number of nodes participating in clusters of a given connectivity to the total number of networking nodes.

 #### Inheritance